-Kapellos LabImmunoregulation in obstructive respiratory diseases
+Kapellos LabImmunoregulation in obstructive airway diseases

-The Kapellos Lab investigates the heterogeneity in structure and functions of human lung immune cells, primarily myeloid cells, to better understand the inflammatory mechanisms that drive the initiation and development of obstructive respiratory diseases.
+The Kapellos Lab investigates the heterogeneity in structure and functions of human lung immune cells, primarily myeloid cells, to better understand the inflammatory mechanisms that drive the initiation and development of obstructive airway diseases.

 The Kapellos Lab investigates the heterogeneity and functions of human immune cells, particularly myeloid cells, in order to better understand the inflammatory mechanisms that drive the initiation and progression of obstructive lung diseases.

-Our laboratory investigates obstructive respiratory diseases, including chronic obstructive pulmonary disease (COPD), bronchiectasis and allergic asthma with the aim to understand how the immune system contributes to disease progression from early to late stages.
+Our laboratory investigates obstructive airway diseases, including chronic obstructive pulmonary disease (COPD), bronchiectasis and allergic asthma with the aim to understand how the immune system contributes to disease progression from early to late stages.
 Our goal is to identify cellular pathways that can be targeted to alleviate disease manifestations and improve the clinical outcome and patient quality of life.
 Complementary to this, we study how patient cohort diversity can be harnessed to promote personalized therapeutics for chronic lung disease.

 In our research, we follow a dual approach; we employ cutting-edge single-cell transcriptomics technologies and computational analysis to reveal and define disease-relevant immune molecular phenotypes and we confirm our findings with ex vivo lung models, such as precision cut lung slices (PCLS), air-liquid interface (ALI) culture systems and in vitro immunological assays.
 We have access to bronchoalveolar fluid, sputum and peripheral blood clinical specimens from COPD, bronchiectasis and allergic asthma patients and we collaborate with experts in animal models of disease in our institute.